savbell/whisper-writer/README.md

   - `vad_filter`: Set to `true` to use [a voice activity detection (VAD) filter](https://github.com/snakers4/silero-vad) to remove silence from the recording.
 (Default: `false`)
 #### Customization Options
 - `activation_key`: The keyboard shortcut to activate the recording and transcribing process.
 (Default: `"ctrl+shift+space"`)
+- `recording_mode`: The recording mode to use.
+Options include `voice_activity_detection` to use voice activity detection to determine when to stop recording, or `press_to_toggle` to start and stop recording by pressing the activation key, or `hold_to_record` to start recording when the activation key is pressed down and stop recording when the activation key is released.
+(Default: `"voice_activity"`)
 - `sound_device`: The name of the sound device to use for recording.
 Set to `null` to let the system automatically choose the default device.
 To find a device number, run `python -m sounddevice`.
 (Default: `null`)
 - `sample_rate`: The sample rate in Hz to use for recording.
 (Default: `16000`)
 - `silence_duration`: The duration in milliseconds to wait for silence before stopping the recording.
 (Default: `900`)